-This chapter is the second of four chapters in the 2023 Urologic Diseases in America: Annual Data Report (ADR).
-It reports and discusses findings on benign prostatic hyperplasia and associated lower urinary tract symptoms (BPH/LUTS) in men.
-Other chapters in the 2023 ADR are Chapter 1: Introduction and Methods; Chapter 3: Urinary Stone Disease (USD); and Chapter 4: Urinary Incontinence (UI).
-These chapters are available under separate links on the UDA website.
-Chapter 1 introduces the 2023 ADR and describes the methodology underlying this chapter.
-Additional details on the methodology and data sources are provided in Appendices A and B, respectively, that accompany Chapter 1.
+This document is one of the seven that collectively comprise the 2024 Urologic Diseases in America: Annual Data Report (ADR).
+This document reports and discusses findings on Benign Prostatic Hyperplasia and Associated Lower Urinary Tract Symptoms (BPH/LUTS).
+Other topics in the 2024 ADR are Introduction and Methods; Urinary Stone Disease (USD); Urinary Incontinence (UI); Urologic Chronic Pelvic Pain Syndrome (UCPPS); Fournier's Gangrene (FG); and Healthcare Expenditures of Urologic Diseases.
+These analyses are available as separate documents on the UDA website.
+Additional details on the methodology and data sources are provided in Appendices A and B, respectively, in the Introduction and Methods document.